 3. Kolkata’s festivals are celebrations of epic proportions.

 There is a Bengali saying “Baro maashe tero parbon,” which translates to thirteen festivals in twelve months.
-More than religion, festivals in Kolkata are a celebration of its cultural diversity, creativity, culinary delights, music and any set of beliefs that one can loose themselves in.
+More than religion, festivals in Kolkata are a celebration of its cultural diversity, creativity, culinary delights, music, and any set of beliefs that one can lose themselves in.
 Festivals transcend this city to an overdose of gossip (adda), food, shopping and bonding with friends and family.
 There is something on every month, some more religious than others, but each with a strong human element and a story to share.

 4. Life along the Hooghly shows you a different world.

 The river served as a major artery for jute and textile trade back in the day and the lifeblood of the East India Company, and the Mughal Empire before them.
 Today, these banks exude a sense of the tranquil days, ancient temples, rituals and a visual archive of four hundred years of British rule.
 The banks are a mini river civilization of sorts, preserving a fraction of the past.
 Every morning starts with prayers, bathing, commerce and ceremonies of birth and death.
-Banyan and peepul trees dot the length of the ghats supporting micro-communities, small temples and markets.
-Under the belly of the towering Howrah bridge is the Mullick Ghat flower market; no amount of description can truly explain what this place is, unless one goes there.
-Just north of the flower market borders Posta, a market trading in spices, garlic, salts, oils and sugar.
+Banyan and peepul trees dot the length of the ghats supporting micro-communities, small temples, and markets.
+Under the belly of the towering Howrah bridge is the Mullick Ghat flower market; no amount of description can truly explain what this place is unless one goes there.
+Just north of the flower market borders Posta, a market trading in spices, garlic, salts, oils, and sugar.
 An early morning photowalk along the Hooghly is extremely rewarding for any visual artist as is evident from the growing number of local and visiting photographers from around the world.

 5. Chitpur road and its centuries-old lifestyle.